 As with all other year groups, pupils in KS2 will also have the opportunity to read on a one-to-one basis with an adult.

-Reading lessons for KS2 usually begin at 9am and will last between 45 minutes and 1 hour, depending on the learning taking place.
-The most common lesson structures for KS2 are guided reading and whole class reading.
+Reading lessons for KS2 will last between 45 minutes and 1 hour, depending on the learning taking place.
+The most common lesson structures for KS2 are whole class reading and guided reading.

 During a guided reading session, some pupils will be working with an adult and will all read the same text.
 They will explore specific aspects of the reading curriculum in depth, with the teacher supporting and challenging their understanding of what they are reading.
 The groups of pupils who are working independently will be applying and consolidating reading skills they have previously learned to a new text.